HoDHoDx2/HoDHoDx2.github.io/_posts/2026-08-22-CozyHosting.md

 [####################] - 2m     30000/30000   247/s   http://cozyhosting.htb/
 ```
 > HTTP codes for result are as follows:
-200 – OK
+> 200 – OK
-204 – No Content
+> 204 – No Content
-400 – Bad Request
+> 400 – Bad Request
-401 – Unauthorized
+> 401 – Unauthorized
-404 – Not Found
+> 404 – Not Found
-500 – Internal Server Error
+> 500 – Internal Server Error
 {: .prompt-info }

 I also tried the `/admin` page directly, but it returned a `401 Unauthorized`.

-While poking around, navigating to `http://cozyhosting.htb/error` returned Spring Boot's default **Whitelabel Error Page**.
-That was the first real lead — it confirmed the backend was built with **Spring Boot**, a Java web framework known for exposing sensitive internal endpoints (called *Actuators*) if they aren't properly locked down.
+While poking around, navigating to `http://cozyhosting.htb/error` returned **Whitelabel Error Page**.
+#add white label error of spring boot

+Looking online for this page and found that it is a spring boot, Java framework used to build web application, which its old versions are known to leak information.

 ## Finding the Actuator Endpoints